deepanshs/mrsimulator/docs/theory/components.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The electric field gradient (efg) tensor, :math:`\boldsymbol{\rho}^{(q)}`, is also a second-rank tensor, however, unlike the nuclear shielding tensor, the efg tensor is always a symmetric second-rank irreducible tensor.
+The electric field gradient (efg) tensor, :math:`\boldsymbol{\rho}^{(q)}`, is also a second-rank tensor; however, unlike the nuclear shielding tensor, the efg tensor is always a symmetric second-rank irreducible tensor.
 In the principal axis system, this tensor is given as,

 .. math::